gagechisholm/gagechisholm/README.md

 # Hi, I'm Gage 👋

 I’m a developer who enjoys solving problems and building tools that make life easier.
-This GitHub is where I experiment, learn, and ship projects—ranging from automation scripts to full-stack apps.
+This GitHub is where I experiment, learn, and ship projects ranging from automation scripts to full-stack apps.

 ---